ElevenPaths/FOCA/README.md

 #### 📝Notes

 * When starting the app the system will check if there is a **SQL Server** instance available.
-If none is found the system will prompt a window for introducing a connection string.
+If none is found, the system will prompt a window for introducing a connection string.

 ## 📜 License